cianix/biolucxum/README.md

 print out a new VCF file without the unwanted contigs.

-### createGenomeSizeXML
+### prepareGenomeSizeXML

-Used to create the "GenomeSize.xml" file needed by Illumina genomes.
+Used to prepare the "GenomeSize.xml" file needed by Illumina genomes.

 ### plinkHWE2avinput